friendlyanon/cmake-init/README.md

 **For Windows users**, the only way to get coverage reports is via the codecov integration in the CI workflow or by using WSL or a Linux VM.

+### clang-format

+[clang-format][14] is part of the LLVM tool suite similar to [clang-tidy](#clang-tidy).
+It's a code linter and code formatter, which can be used to enforce style guides.

+Two targets are made available to check and fix code in developer mode using the `format-check` and `format-fix` targets respectively.

 ## Usage

 * `cmake-init <path>`